memorex258/NoClickRip/README.md

 * Add better queuing support.
 * Configuration file in users home dir instead of at the top of the script
 * Ability to pass options in

+## Attribution
+This script is a result of pulling together lots of peoples suggestions that I found on various forums, as well as my own pieces.
+I don't remember who or where I got all the pieces  from, but if something in here looks like something you wrote online somewhere, sometime, then thanks.